mehulagg/gitlab/doc/development/testing_guide/frontend_testing.md

 This is however not entirely true.
 The `destroy` method does not remove everything which has been mutated on the `wrapper` object.
 In its weak sense, for functional components, destroy only removes the rendered DOM elements from the document.

-Starting from `VTU v1.x`, trying to access a destroyed (in the weak sense) component [a warning will be emitted](https://github.com/vuejs/vue-test-utils/pull/1706) that the operation is discouraged.
+Starting from `VTU v1.x`, when trying to access a destroyed component [a warning will be emitted](https://github.com/vuejs/vue-test-utils/pull/1706).

 ### Jest best practices